nigelhorne/smoker/README.md

     Reads ~/.smokerrc, if clean_after_test is set to one the build tree will be removed after each smoking cycle

-OR:

-    smokerupdate - update a local minicpan repositary and broadcast the updates Run this out of cron
-    smokerdaemon - listen to smokerupdates and test the updates Start this in the systems where you're going to test CPAN modules Reads ~/.smokerdaemonrc, if clean_after_test is set to one the build tree will be removed after each smoking cycle

 ## APPARMOR